Ferde Grofé: Radio, TV, conducting and teaching

 Mardi Gras (from Mississippi Suite) was recorded in the radio transcription series Shilkret Novelties in 1931. and again by Nathaniel Shilkret in RCA Victor's transcription series His Master's Voice of the Air in 1932.
 "On the Trail" (from Grand Canyon Suite) was also recorded in the His Master's Voice of the Air transcriptions.

-During the 1930s, he was the orchestra leader on several radio programs, including Fred Allen's show and his own The Ferde Grofé Show.
+During the 1930s, he was the orchestra leader on several radio programs, including Fred Allen's show, the George Burns and Gracie Allen show and his own The Ferde Grofé Show.
 The "On the Trail" segment of Grand Canyon Suite was used for many years as the "musical signature" for radio and television programs sponsored by Philip Morris cigarettes, beginning with their 1933 radio program featuring Grofé and his orchestra and concluding with I Love Lucy (1951–57).
 Jon Hendricks wrote lyrics for "On the Trail", and the song was recorded for Hendricks' album To Tell the Truth (1975).
 The piano version sheet music of the suite includes lyrics to the central section of "On the Trail" by songwriter Gus Kahn.

 Several times he conducted orchestral programs in New York's Carnegie Hall.
 On March 25, 1938, Ferde Grofe and his Symphony Orchestra played a concert at Carnegie Hall for the benefit of "Free Milk Fund for Babies, Inc.", Mrs. William Randolph Hearst, President and Founder.
 The concert included a number of premieres, with George Gershwin's "Three Preludes" for orchestra (scored by Ferde Grofé) featured.

-In January 1933 the premiere of his Tabloid Suite, an orchestral suite in four movements, was presented in Carnegie Hall.
+In January 1933 the premiere of his Tabloid, an orchestral suite in four movements, was presented in Carnegie Hall.
 In 1937, he conducted a concert tribute to George Gershwin at Lewisohn Stadium.
 The turnout (20,223 people) was the largest in that stadium's history.
 In 1934, Grofé announced he was working on an opera, to be based on the Edgar Allan Poe story "The Fall of the House of Usher".

 In 1943, he was a guest on Paul Whiteman Presents.
 In 1944, he was a panelist on A Song Is Born radio show, judging the works of unknown composers.
 Before that time he had served several times as judge or co-judge in musical contests.
 Grofé was later employed as a conductor and faculty member at the Juilliard School of Music, where he taught orchestration.